anuras/docker-spark/README.md

+#

+Image based on a gettyimages Spark image(https://github.com/gettyimages/docker-spark/tree/2.1.0-hadoop-2.7), with Airflow installed additionally.
+This can be useful for testing Airflow Spark workflows in a local environment.

 # spark

-A `debian:stretch` based [Spark](http://spark.apache.org) container.
+An `ubuntu:16.04` based [Spark](http://spark.apache.org) container.
 Use it in a standalone cluster with the accompanying `docker-compose.yml`, or as a base for more complex recipes.

 ## docker example